- Undergraduate Programs

 Students pursuing a degree in Elementary Education (K-5) must receive initial advisement

-the student with initial program planning.
+with initial program planning.
 (See Advisement to contact this office.)

 When the student fulfills the initial criteria for admission to Teacher Education, he/she will complete the application for the Teacher Education Admission Board Interview.
 Once the student has passed the admission board interview and been formally admitted to Teacher Education, he/she will be assigned an advisor in the Department of Curriculum and Instruction.
 The student will meet with his/her advisor to plan the rest of the program of study, which culminates in a semester-long full-time student teaching experience.

-of Education Advisement Services who will help them plan the completion of a core curriculum.
+College Advisement Services who will help them plan the completion of a core curriculum.
 Once admitted to Teacher

 Education, students will be assigned a departmental advisor who will see them through